 HOSPICE CARE FACILITY.
 A licensed facility providing palliative and supportive medical and health services to meet the physical, psychological, social, spiritual, and special needs of terminally ill patients and their families in a home-like setting.

 HOTEL (includes MOTEL and EXTENDED STAY).
-A building or group of attached or detached buildings containing lodging units intended primarily for rental or lease to transients by the day, week, or month.
-Such uses generally provide additional services such as daily maid service, restaurants, meeting rooms, conference space, and/or recreation facilities.
+A building or group of attached or detached buildings containing more than 25 total guest rooms intended for rental or lease to transients by the day, week or month, whether individually or combined in guest suites.
+A HOTEL shall have at least one full-time employee on site during daytime hours.
+A HOTEL typically provides services and amenities such as daily maid service, restaurant, meeting rooms, conference rooms and/or recreation facilities.

-HOTEL, BOUTIQUE (includes INN).
-A building or group of attached or detached buildings containing not more than 50 lodging units intended primarily for rental or lease to transients by the day, week, or month.
-Such uses may provide additional services such as daily maid service, restaurants, meeting rooms, and/or recreation facilities.
+HOTEL, BOUTIQUE.
+A building or group of attached or detached buildings containing up to 25 total guest rooms intended for rental or lease to transients by the day, week or month, whether individually or combined in guest suites.
+A BOUTIQUE HOTEL shall have at least one full-time employee on site during daytime hours.
+A BOUTIQUE HOTEL also shall provide services and amenities such as daily maid service and/or recreation facilities.

 IMPERVIOUS SURFACE.
 Area covering the ground that is continuous and made of non-porous material.
 This material prevents rainwater from passing through impeding soil infiltration.
 It does not include elevated surfaces designed to allow rainwater to reach the soil underneath.
 Such structures and component of the like include uncovered timber decking, building eaves/overhangs, cantilevered balconies, and fence tops (caps).
 Any part of referenced components extending beyond the area covering the ground.
 Examples of impervious ground cover are a concrete or asphalt slab, driveway, sidewalk, patio, pool building footprint area, street, curbing and elevated covered decks.
 Any material is considered impervious when the Soil Conservation Service (SC) Curve Number is equal to or greater than 90.